cool4zbl/doodle/src/pages/assets/_about_me.md

 I'm a [software engineer](https://github.com/cool4zbl) with over 8 years of experience, specializing in large-scale web development.

-I'm originally from China, but I'm now living in the Netherlands.
+I'm originally from China, but I'm now [living in the Netherlands](./blog/restart-life-abroad-at-30).

-Currently, I'm weaving magic by creating a platform that integrates diverse apps using the _microservices/SingleSPA_ architecture.
+I write code at day, and read books at night.

 Alongside, I'm on a continuous journey, exploring the enigmatic depths of _algorithms_ and _distributed systems_.

 I'm a tool aficionado, always on the hunt for productivity hacks.
 When it comes to my editor, I swear by Vimer!